camunda-community-hub/Camunda-7-Run-Tutorial-Lafayette/README.md

-# Camunda-Run-Tutorial-Lafayette
+# Camunda Run Tutorial Lafayette
-This is tutorial which helps people understand how to build and deploy processes to the Camunda Platform Run distrobution.
+This project is used as part of a video tutorial in order to show how you can build a Camunda process for the Camunda Platform Run distribution.

+## What is this all about?
+In other examples I've followed the

 ![laf](Images/laffProcessDiagram.png)